AlixCozmo/alert-forkiwiirc/README.md

 Known issues:

-Plays alert twice if there is one in the chat history and you join a second channel after that.
+* Plays alert twice if there is one in the chat history and you join a second channel after that.
+Only happens once.